Enalean/tuleap-documentation-en/languages/en/user-guide/site-access.rst

 Project's permissions
 ---------------------

-In addition to site configuration, project administrators can decided whether their projects are:
+In addition to site configuration, project administrators can decide whether their projects are:

 * **Public**
 * **Private**